-Identification, authentication and electronic signature platform for Web environments.
-Guarantees identity via adaptive authentication and the recognition of either corporate, social or managed by trusted third parties.
+TrustedX eIDAS Platform is an identification, authentication and electronic signature platform for Web environments.
+It guarantees identity via adaptive authentication and the recognition of corporate, social or managed by trusted third parties.

-- Includes authentication, single sign-on and identity federation functionality.
-Provides authentication methods based on context, behavior biometrics, one-time passwords, digital certificates and mobile devices.
+- It provides authentication, single sign-on and identity federation functionality and authentication methods based on context, behavior biometrics, one-time passwords, digital certificates and mobile devices.

-- Platform complemented through the incorporation of PKI identity attributes for developing electronic signature functions.
-Along with the authentication functionality, provides server and mobile device signature services, providing an integral solution for deploying the new eIDAS trust services.
+- The platform is complemented through the incorporation of PKI identity attributes for developing electronic signature functions.
+In addition to authentication functionality, the platform provides server and mobile-device signature services.
+It is an integral solution for deploying the new eIDAS trust services.

 Adaptive Authentication, Federation and SSO Methods:

 - Integration of the organization in Social, Mobile and Cloud (SoMoClo) media to assure a variable level of trust tailored to the applications